thinkdoyan/2020_1/README.md

 - [Twenty Twenty - WordPress Theme](https://de.wordpress.org/themes/twentytwenty/)

 ## Acknowledgements
+@Henrikwirth for creating this template and making it available on Github

 - [NeverNull GmbH](https://nevernull.io) - The team I'm working with.
 Checkout what we are building here: [mobileui.dev](https://mobileui.dev)
 - [@TylerBarnes](https://github.com/TylerBarnes) - Head developer of gatsby-source-wordpress@v4